 How does a sump pump work in a basement?

-If you live in Toronto and find that you basement has problems with flooding, you are certainly not alone.
-It is a common problem in the area, and with rainfall that seems to be increasing with every year, it looks like it is a problem that is only going to get worse.
+If you live in Toronto and find that your basement has problems with flooding, you are certainly not alone.
+It is a common problem in the area, and with rainfall that seems to be increasing every year, it looks like it is a problem that is only going to get worse.

 The good news is that there is a simple device that can solve most of your basement flooding problems.
 In this, we are talking about your sump pump.
 A sump pump is a pump that is specifically designed to deal with problems relating to basement flooding.
 Most sump pump systems consist of three major parts: you have the pump itself, the sump pit and the discharge line.

 In general, you have two types of sump pumps.
 You have pumps that have a submersible design.
 With this design, the pump sits in the sump pit and it can still operate underwater.
 This type of sump pump tends to be a little more expensive, but they are usually a little more durable than the pedestal design.

 On the other hand, you have the sump pumps with a pedestal design.
 With this type of sump pump, the motor is at the top of the pump and sticks out from the cover.
 These sump pumps are not designed to be submerged in water, but they can be good for smaller sump pits.

 When installing a sump pump, the pit will usually be placed in the lowest part of the basement, and it will also be connected to the home’s weeping tile system.
 As the level of the groundwater rises, the weeping tile system will direct the water to the sump pit.
 In addition to that, if water actually gets in the basement, the pit’s position at the lowest point in the basement floor will allow the water to run down to the pit.